jon-jacky/Piety/README.md

 Beginning in December 2023, Piety development moved to Linux running in a virtual machine on a Chromebook.
-The *uname -a* command says it is *Linux penguin 5.15*, which I believe is a Chomebook fork of Debian.
-This is the Linux provided to ordinary users as part of the standard Chrombook software, it is not part of some 'developer mode'.
-The Python version runing in this Linux is 3.9.2.
+The *uname -a* command says it is *Linux penguin 5.15*, which I believe is a Chromebook fork of Debian.
+This is the Linux provided to ordinary users as part of the standard Chromebook software, it is not part of some 'developer mode'.
+The Python running in this Linux is CPython version 3.9.2.
 Piety runs in the Chromebook Linux Terminal app.
 The Chromebook itself is a Lenovo Ideapad 3 Chrome  14M836 purchased in 2023.
 At this writing (12 Jan 2024) it is running